clairevalva/mathviz/README.md

 # mathviz
-visualizations of mathematical things: for now, a Bottcher lamination of a compelx polynomial.
+visualizations of mathematical things: for now, a Bottcher lamination of a complex polynomial.